robosavvy/ROS_Tutorials/README.md

 add_executable(turtle_tf_listener_debug src/turtle_tf_listener_debug.cpp)
 target_link_libraries(turtle_tf_listener_debug ${catkin_LIBRARIES})
 ```
-  - Create a new lanch file called start_debug_demo.launch to call python and c++ files.
+  - Create a new launch file called start_debug_demo.launch to call python and c++ files.

  Note 2: The package **geometry_tutorial** was cloned from [geometry_tutorial](https://github.com/ros/geometry_tutorials), since this package is used in the tutorial **Using Stamped datatypes with tf:: MessageFilter** and the default package was corrupt and missing files.